 The Life Cube is a creative hub for community

-In the documentary, Cohen is not modest about his goals: he clearly wants to change the world, by bringing Life Cubes to different cities and countries, spreading the effects of goal setting, creativity, and community.
-It’s an ambitious goal and statement, but when looking at the magic that was created in Las Vegas, it's also achievable.
+In the documentary, Cohen is not modest about his goals: he clearly wants to change the world, by bringing Life Cubes to different cities and countries, spreading the effects of goal setting, creativity and community.
+It’s an ambitious goal and statement, but when looking at the magic that was created in Las Vegas, I also believe it's totally achievable.

 All images: © Arlo Laibowitz

 Are you a happiness.com member yet?
 Sign up for free now to:Community living | Work life balance | Altruism